 I’m accepted when will I get my schedule?

-Make sure you use the email address you applied with.
+After February 1, 2020, all (new and returning) crew members can check to see if you are scheduled by logging into your account at https://register.growtix.com/login Make sure you are use the email address you applied with.
 On the upper right click on your name/My Volunteering, then clicking on the view application.
-This video shows you how to review and accept your shifts.
+We will provide a video to show you how to review and accept your shifts on February 1st, 2020.

 The hours that I said I was available have changed who should I contact?